-D. Spousal Torts
+E. Spousal Torts Claims

-Will public policy prevent the anticipatory waiver of spousal tort claims in premarital agreement?
+Will public policy prevent the anticipatory waiver in premarital agreement of tort claim asserted by one spouse against the other?
 Should there be a different rule for negligence and intentional torts?
 In general, see "Releases: An Added Measure of Protection from Liability," 39 Baylor L. Rev. 487 (1987).